-Judges' Choice Award - #1 Destination in Asia
+Judges’ Choice Award – #1 Travel Destination in Asia

 When to Visit: Northern Kyrgyzstan – June to September; Southern Kyrgyzstan – March to October

-Top Attractions: Köl-Suu Lake, Ala Archa National Park, Ala-Köl, Burana
+Top Attractions: Issyk Kul Lake, Ala Archa National Park, Ala-Köl, Burana Tower Complex

 Why We Picked Kyrgyzstan

-Judges' Choice Award - #1 Destination in Latin America
+Judges’ Choice Award – #1 Travel Destination in Latin America